arman-shafiei/snapp-task/README.md

 **deploy.sh**

 This script is called via Gitlab pipeline when a new release is going to get deployed.
-First script takes the current image tag in "deployment.yaml" file and stores it in a file called "old".
+First, script takes the current image tag in "deployment.yaml" file and stores it in a file called "old" Second, replaces the image tag in "deployment.yaml" with the argument passed to it which is the commit tag.
-Second replaces the image tag in "deployment.yaml" with the argument passed to it which is the commit tag Third runs "kubectl apply" command for "deployment.yaml" to deploy the changed image to cluster.
+Third, runs "kubectl apply" command for "deployment.yaml" to deploy the changed image to cluster.
-Finally save current tag in a file named "current".
+Finally, save current tag in a file named "current".

 **rollback.sh**

 This script is called via Gitlab pipeline when the rollback stage is triggered.
-First it fetches old tag from old file and stores it in "OLD_RELEASE" variable.
+First, it fetches old tag from old file and stores it in "OLD_RELEASE" variable.
-Second replaces the image tag in "deployment.yaml" with the "OLD_RELEASE" variable.
+Second, replaces the image tag in "deployment.yaml" with the "OLD_RELEASE" variable.
-Third deploys the "deployment.yaml" with the changed image tag.
+Third, deploys the "deployment.yaml" with the changed image tag.
-Finally swaps the old and current files values.
+Finally, swaps the old and current files values.

 ## ingress